RoOster214/MiniHaiku/README.md

 - 8 transformer layers with advanced attention mechanisms
 - Reasoning integration at 75% model depth
-- Mixed precision training for memory efficiency

-Built with passion for advancing educational AI and making learning more accessible.
+- Mixed precision training for memory efficiency -Advanced attention mechanisms reducing memory by 75% during inference Built with passion to help cultivate a deep personal understanding of systems like Claude, and hopefully contribute meaningfully to the field of AI.